Tourism in Canada: Visitor visa

 Holders of ordinary passports issued by over 50 "Visa-exempt countries and territories" are able to visit Canada without a visa for a period of up to 6 months.
 Other nationals will need a visitor visa to enter Canada, even if they are only going through Canadian airports.
-Visa officers can give you either a visa for one entry or a visa that lets you enter multiple times, and these can last up to ten years or until your passport or biometrics run out.
+Visa officers can give one either a visa for one entry or a visa that lets one enter multiple times, and these can last up to ten years or until one's passport or biometrics run out.
 Generally, all visitors are allowed to stay in Canada for up to six months.
-However, a border services officer at the entry point can decide on a shorter or longer visit, marking the end date in your passport or giving you a visitor record.
-If you do not get a stamp, the six-month period starts from when you arrive or until your passport or biometrics expire.
+However, a border services officer at the entry point can decide on a shorter or longer visit, marking the end date in one's passport or giving one a visitor record.
+If one does not get a stamp, the six-month period starts from when one arrives or until one's passport or biometrics expire.
 Those with a super visa who arrive after June 22, 2023, can stay for five years.

 To enter Canada or obtain a visitor visa requirements include, a valid passport, a clear purpose for the visit, proof of financial support, and ties to their home country and a clean criminal record.
 In some cases, an invitation letter, or a medical examination and biometric information may also be required.
-ArriveCAN is a mobile app provided by the Canada Border Services Agency (CBSA).
-Introduced in April 2020, it allows travellers entering Canada to electronically submit travel documents and customs declarations.
+ArriveCAN is a mobile app provided by the Canada Border Services Agency (CBSA) that allows travellers entering Canada to electronically submit travel documents and customs declarations.
+Information on travelling to Canada, border wait times, customs and immigration, insurance, and visa requirements can be acquired through multiple official Canadian government sites.